 - Diversity Guest Author Series—Developed in 2006, every year we invite an award-winning writer or literary voice whose work introduces our Middle School students and Charlotte-Mecklenburg Schools students to diverse cultural backgrounds.
 Read more.

 - Remembering Martin Luther King, Jr.—Every January, students in each division attend a special assembly that honors the life, legacy, and impact of Martin Luther King, Jr. In addition, Lower School students participate in a "living museum" consisting of special activities and Middle School students plan and present readings and reflections at an annual breakfast attended by family members.
 Read more.

 - Middle School Assembly Speakers—Head of Middle School Warren Sepkowitz invites members of the Country Day community, including parents and faculty/staff, to serve as guest speakers and share their stories, experiences, and perspectives on issues of inclusion, similarity, and difference.

-POCIS-Sponsored Events—include an annual cookout for all students, parents, and faculty and staff to kickoff the school year and celebrate multicultural awareness at Country Day, a Daughter's Choice Dance, and an Upper School Senior Showcase to honor graduating seniors of POCIS families and students who support diversity, equity, and inclusion.
+POCIS-Sponsored Events—include an annual cookout for all students, parents, and faculty and staff to kickoff the school year and celebrate multicultural awareness at Country Day, a Lower School Dance, and an Upper School Senior Showcase to honor graduating seniors of POCIS families and students who support diversity, equity, and inclusion.
 Read more.

 - Alumni Diversity Awareness Forum (DAF) Luncheon—Held annually and in collaboration between the Office of Diversity Planning and Alumni Relations, this event invites college-aged alumni diversity leaders to return to campus and share their experiences with current students who participate in DAF groups.